dexteroids/project_hub/README.md

 # project_hub
-ProjectHub is a website made with PERN stack to provide University Students a platform of collaboration
+ProjectHub is a website made to provide University Students a platform of collaboration